All Episodes

 The 2008 campaign was made up of the same platitudes every other campaign is.

-I'm gonna make life better for you.
+I'm going to make life better for you.

 America is going to be loved.

-The status of the U.S. economy to me is proof positive that we can't afford not to change horses in midstream.
+The status of the U.S. economy, to me, is proof positive that we can't afford not to change horses in midstream.

 The status of the U.S. economy means that we must change horses in the middle of the stream.